 - Assign them the Steward role

 We recommend 3 to 5 stewards per league.
 This gives you enough people to staff a panel without any individual being overloaded.
-Stewards get three permissions: protest.review, protest.rule, and penalty.apply.
+Stewards get five permissions: protest.review, protest.rule, penalty.apply, race_control.observe, and asset.read.

 Choose people who: